StanfordDataCompressionClass/notes/src/homeworks/HW3.md

         $$

         What is the $2 \times 2$ covariance matrix $$\Lambda = \mathbb{E}\left[\begin{bmatrix}Y_i - \mathbb{E}Y_i\\ Y_{i+1} - \mathbb{E}Y_{i+1}\end{bmatrix}\begin{bmatrix}Y_i - \mathbb{E}Y_i & Y_{i+1} - \mathbb{E}Y_{i+1}\end{bmatrix}\right]$$
-        Again, your answer should be in terms of $\rho$ and should not depend on k.
+        Again, your answer should be in terms of $\rho$ and should not depend on $i$.
-   4. [2 points] Below we show how this transform changes the distribution of the data for samples generated from given gaussian process with $\rho=0.99$ and $k=2$ (same plots, just different scale on the axis).
+   4. [2 points] Below we show how this transform changes the distribution of the data for samples generated from given Gaussian process with $\rho=0.99$ and $k=2$ (same plots, just different scale on the axis).
 What do you observe?
 Justify in a few lines.
       ![Transform figure](plots/TransformPlots.png)
       ![Transform figure](plots/TransformPlots_unnormalized.png)